sadduca/environmental-data-quality-framework/README.md

 # 🔍 Environmental Data Quality Framework for Business Risk Mitigation

+## 🏛 Executive Summary

-A data-driven framework designed to quantify environmental data reliability and transform raw station records into structured risk intelligence.
+This project builds a quantitative environmental data reliability framework that converts raw monitoring station records into a structured **risk scoring system**.

-This project operationalizes a **scoring-based reliability model** to assess environmental monitoring stations and mitigate downstream modeling, financial, and operational risks.
+It is designed to reduce downstream model risk, financial mispricing, and operational exposure in climate-sensitive industries by introducing a reproducible, governance-oriented data quality layer before predictive modeling.

 ---